gangleri/vim-toggle-relative-line-numbers/README.md

 Plugin 'gangleri/vim-toggle-relative-line-numbers'
 ```

-By default I have bound <leader>ln as the short cut.
+By default I have bound &lt;leader&gt;ln as the short cut.

 ![](screen.gif)